cafeibit/Hadoop-Spark-Data-Engineering/README.md

          3) Tuning at the JVM level: set the appropriate amount of resources, set a reasonable JVM, enable efficient serialization methods such as kyro, increase off head memory, etc.

-  * Where is data locality determined?
+  * Where is data locality determined
     --Which machine the specific task runs on is determined when the dag divides the stages

-  * What is the elasticity of RDD?
+  * What is the elasticity of RDD

          1) Automatically switch between memory and disk storage;